THE BRITISH CITIZEN YOUTH AWARD (BCyA)

 Our Patrons uphold The British Citizen Youth Award (BCyA) core values – transparency, integrity, determination, achievement – and their input enables us to continue to create momentous occasions and memorable days for those most deserving in our society.

 Dame Mary Perkins, DBE – Co-Founder of Specsavers

 Mary plays an active role in the Specsavers business in a number of areas including driving customer service standards, championing its values and shaping its corporate responsibility (CR) commitments.
 Mary is also very involved in a number of national and local charities and was made a Dame Commander of the Order of the British Empire in 2007.

-“The society we live in tomorrow will be shaped by the children of today, which is why championing young role models is so very important.
-The unsung heroes recognised by The British Citizen Youth Award are the rising stars of the future – I hope many more youngsters will follow in their footsteps“.
+“The society we live in tomorrow will be shaped by the youth of today, which is why championing young role models is so very important.
+The unsung heroes recognised by The British Citizen Youth Award are the rising stars of the future“.

 Dr. Alex George – TV Personality and Youth Mental Health Ambassador to the government